ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/hub-sink-replication/replication-hub-task.markdown

 2. **Certificate**
-   Use one of the two options to issue the certificate that the Hub and Sink tasks would use to establish their secure connection.
+   Use one of the two options to issue the certificate that the Hub and Sink tasks would use to establish a secure connection.
     * **Upload existing certificate**
-      Choose this option if you prefer to import and reuse the certificate that is already used by the server to validate clients access.
+      Choose this option if you prefer to import and reuse the certificate that is already used by the server to validate client access.
-      Chooseing it will open a file explorer window and allow you to search for the certificate.
+      Choosing it will open a file explorer window and allow you to search for the certificate.
     * **Generate new certificate**
       Choose this option to create a new certificate that would be used